 Need a hand deciding which camcorder to buy?
 Our expert guide will quickly give you the knowledge you need to make a great purchase.

 Want to choose the best camcorder for you?
-Sign up today for a £1 trial to access all our expert reviews and Best Buys.
+Join Which? to access all our expert reviews and Best Buys.

 What is a camcorder?